On the correspondence between thermodynamics and inference: Results

 \subsubsection{The Gibbs entropy}

 In physics, the Gibbs entropy generalizes the Boltzmann formula: $S = \log \Omega$ where $\Omega$ is the number of accessible states.
 We propose that the Gibbs entropy has the analogous meaning in the context of Bayesian statistics: The Gibbs entropy is the log-number of models consistent with the data.
-The finite-sample-size expression for the entropy is
+The correspondence implies that the statistical analogue to the Gibbs entropy is defined: